ironnysh/storyblok-youtube/README.md

         return `<p class="warning">Can't display the <mark>${component}</mark> blok</p>`;
 ```

 You might recall that Storyblok’s **Richtext** field allows you to insert **Nestable** blocks, but doesn’t render them automatically.
-In the Storyblok UI, open the article, and add a **Teaser** block.
+Here’s a demonstration: In the Storyblok UI, open the article, and add a **Teaser** block.

-After you hit **Save** and reload the **Visual Editor** on the left, you’ll see the error displayed:
+After you hit **Save** and reload the **Visual Editor**, you’ll see the error displayed:

 To prevent this error message from appearing in the **Visual Editor**, limit which **Nestable** blocks are allowed:

 1. Navigate to the **Block Library** in your Storyblok Space.
 2. Select **Allow only specific components to be inserted > Component(s)**.
-3. Select **Component(s)**.
 4. Click the **Choose components** dropdown on the bottom and select the ones allowed.
 5. Click **Save & Back to Fields**.

 ## Conclusion

-Once the files are in place, and you've connected all the moving parts, it’s time to test drive your creation.
+Once the files are in place, and you've connected all the moving parts, it’s time to test your creation.

 Run `npm run dev` in your terminal and open your Storyblok dashboard or preview site.
-Click around and ensure the videos are loading properly.
+Click around to ensure the videos are loading properly.

+Well Done!

 > [!NOTE]
-> This tutorial explains how to embed YouTube videos with Astro.
-If you need to embed elements from other platforms or use other frameworks, refer to these resources:
+> Learn how to embed elements from other platforms or use other frameworks:
 > - [How to create embedded StackBlitz blocks with Nuxt and Vue](https://www.storyblok.com/tp/how-to-create-embedded-blocks-as-a-way-of-integration)
 > - [How to add YouTube to Storyblok with the JavaScript SDK](https://www.storyblok.com/tp/add-youtube-to-headless-cms)
 > - [How to embed Vimeo videos in Storyblok using a custom fields plugin](https://www.storyblok.com/tp/how-to-add-vimeo-video-headless-cms)
 > - [Embedding media in a Laravel Storyblok project](https://ls.sirric.co.uk/docs/2.9/embedding-media)
 > - [Discover the official Storyblok Richtext package](https://www.storyblok.com/mp/announcing-official-storyblok-richtext-package)

-Consider subscribing to [our YouTube channel](https://www.youtube.com/c/Storyblok-com), to get more ideas for more inspiring web projects.
 Coupled with an Astro frontend, Storyblok delivers unlimited possibilities to experiment, extend, and innovate.
 What will you create next?

 ---